kalaspuff/tomodachi/README.rst

 What is the best way to run a ``tomodachi`` service?
   Docker containers are great and can be scaled out in Kubernetes, Nomad or other orchestration engines.
 Some may instead run several services on the same environment, on the same machine if their workloads are smaller or more consistent.
 Remember to gather your output and monitor your instances or clusters.

-  See the section on `good practices for running services in production <https://tomodachi.dev/docs/running-a-service-in-production>`_ for more insights.
+  See the section on `good practices for running services in production environments <https://tomodachi.dev/docs/running-a-service-in-production>`_ for more insights.

 Are there any more example services?
   There are a few examples in the `examples <https://github.com/kalaspuff/tomodachi/blob/master/examples>`_ folder, including using ``tomodachi`` in an `example Docker environment <https://github.com/kalaspuff/tomodachi/tree/master/examples/docker_examples/http_service>`_ with or without docker-compose.
 There are examples to publish events / messages to an AWS SNS topic and subscribe to an AWS SQS queue.
 There's also a similar code available of how to work with pub/sub for RabbitMQ via the AMQP transport protocol.